top of page

 Sony RX100 VI vs Sony a7 III vs Sony a6700

-The a6700 handles the yellows and the reds a lot better than the RX100 VI and the a7 III.
+The a6700 handles the yellows and the reds a lot better compared to the RX100 VI and the a7 III, a difference which cannot be completely matched.

-Sony RX100 VI : +200 Kelvin, -1 Color Phase, Black point by +4 levels, Saturation Down by -2 levels according to the original recipe, and Color Filter pushed 0.25 stops towards Magenta.
+Sony RX100 VI : +200 Kelvin, -2 Color Phase, Saturation Down by -2 levels according to the original recipe, and Color Filter pushed 0.25 stops towards Magenta.

 Sony a7 III : +100 Kelvin, +3 levels of Color Phase, Color Filter slightly shifted towards Green.